 For more information, please visit our Cast Experience page.

 Disneyland Paris is committed to partnering with the disabled community.

 Disneyland Paris is committed to helping underserved and underrepresented youth create the future they imagine by providing them with access and opportunity throughout their journey, from early childhood to early career.
 As part of this commitment, the resort contributes to the educational and professional orientation of young people with disabilities.
 Our efforts are primarily concentrated in four areas – scholarships for youth with disabilities to promote access to education, coaching workshops for resume development and interview skills, job discovery visits at Disneyland Paris throughout the year for those at the middle school or high school level, and adapted internships available across all resort roles.
-This is made possible through working relationships with associations and educational institutions, among them the Student Federation for Dynamic Study and Employment with a Disability (Fédé 100% HANDINAMIQUE) and the Regional Association for Education and Placement of Handicapped Youth (ARPEJEH).
+This is made possible through working relationships with associations and educational organizations, among them the Student Federation for Dynamic Study and Employment with a Disability (Fédé 100% HANDINAMIQUE) and the Regional Association for Education and Placement of Youth with Disabilities (ARPEJEH).

 In addition, Disneyland Paris maintains a procurement policy privileging companies with inclusive policies hiring people with disabilities.
 We strive to work with suppliers from the “protected and adapted” sector, in which employees with disabilities represent 80% of the workforce and are provided adequate conditions.
 Since 1992, Disneyland Paris has been working with these suppliers – designated as ESATs – and providing an inclusive working environment at the resort in various roles around the resort while also helping to further develop employee skills.